Woman sleeping in bed like a baby

 Try these 25 tricks to get better sleep.

-1. Go to Bed at the Same Time Each Night
+1. Go To Bed at the Same Time Each Night

 Going to bed around the same time each night helps your body’s circadian rhythm become regulated.
 Your body will begin to wind down on its own each night and anticipate sleep.
 After a few weeks, your new bedtime will become habitual.